MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Allows the Microsoft Edge browser to suggest tab and tab group functionality based on the current tab content.
+  This policy controls whether Microsoft Edge can use its tab organization service to help name or suggest tab groups to increase productivity.

-If you enable or don't configure this policy, tab information will be sent to the service to gather suggestions to help with tab organization.
+If you enable or don't configure this policy, when a user creates a tab group or activates certain "Group Similar Tabs" features Microsoft Edge sends tab data to its tab organization service.
+This data includes URLs, page titles, and existing group information.
+The service uses this data to return suggestions for better groupings and group names.

-If you disable this policy, then no tab information will be sent to the service.
+If you disable this policy, no data will be sent to the tab organization service.
+Microsoft Edge won't suggest group names when a group is created and certain "Group Similar Tabs" features that rely on the service won't be available.

   #### Supported features: